pauloandresoares/english-interview/initial-interview-1.md

 ## 3. Explain the scope of your current role.
 **Answer:**
-"I have over 15 years of experience in software development, starting as a programmer and moving into leadership roles.
-My experience is multi-faceted, and my skills are versatile.
-I have worked with financial institutions, educational companies, telecommunications firms, healthcare, government, and legal sectors.
-I have been a full-stack developer, software architect, and solutions architect.
-I designed system architectures, led development teams, and ensured high-quality project delivery.
-My technical skills include Java, PHP, Node.js, and Python.
-I also have strong soft skills in communication, teamwork, and problem-solving, which help me work well with different teams and stakeholders."
+"In my current role as a full-stack developer at AGU, General Legal Office of Brazil, which is considered the largest law firm in the world, I work on a critical system that manages approximately 300 million legal cases in its database.
+The technologies we use include PHP, Java, and Angular with Redux for state management.
+My responsibilities involve developing and maintaining the system, ensuring its performance and reliability.
+Throughout my career, I have also taken on roles such as software architect and solutions architect, where I designed system architectures, led development teams, and ensured high-quality project delivery."

 ## 4. Why do you want to leave your current job?
 Answer: